 How quickly you receive your Certificate of Destruction will depend on how quickly the ATF handling your car begins the official scrapping process.
 Usually, this will be done promptly, and the scrap yard will access the DVLA Certificate of Destruction login to report the dismantling has begun.

-When the DVLA receive this notification, they will produce the COD – and send a copy to the facility that bought your car.
-When received, the dismantler can forward a copy on to you.
+When the DVLA receive this notification, they will produce the COD – and make a copy available to the facility that bought your car.
+When requested, the dismantler can forward a copy on to you.
 If you need a COD quickly, it’s worth getting in touch with the scrap yard directly, so they can make sure your car’s dealt with promptly.
+We advise all customers that it is best to request a COD at the time of booking to ensure it is handled in the scrap channel.

 What should you do with your COD?